 More tips on nighttime peeing:

-- practice before you go, potentially in the shower).
+- practice before you go, potentially in the shower.

 - if you have the equipment, naturally or otherwise, I recommend peeing into a laundry detergent container — no one will confuse it for water, it has a nice handle for carrying to the portas, a tight-fitting lid, and even a gauge on the side to remind you to dump it.
 I’ve heard of some people cutting off the narrow pour-spout, but I’m not sure how much that actually opens things up.
+There are also purpose-built options:

-- even if you get good at using your funnel, bring a wide-mouth container with a tight-fitting lid that’s easy to squat on, for times when you’re completely exhausted and can’t be bothered — e.g. the mixed nuts containers from Costco.
+- even if you get good at using your funnel, bring a wide-mouth container with a tight-fitting lid that’s stable and easy to squat on, for times when you’re completely exhausted and can’t be bothered — e.g. the mixed nuts containers from Costco.

 - keep in mind that your tent-mate might envy your setup, so maybe try to get them to either plan for themselves or commit to ensuring that your containers are always sufficiently empty that you won’t be dissuaded from using them.